B-Ludwig/Creating_Virtual_Sensors_Using_Neural_Networks/README.md

 For the paper we used the following two benchmarks:

  - [Hamburg AI Benchmark for Cyber-Physical Systems (HAI-CPS)](https://github.com/j-ehrhardt/hai-cps-benchmark)
+  - The file included in the folder data is of DS6 (June, 2025) and is just added as an example.
+We refer to using the benchmark data direct from the link above.
  - [FaultsOf4-TankBatchProcess](https://github.com/thomasbierweiler/FaultsOf4-TankBatchProcess)

 ## Usage/Examples

-Run the file main.py from command line, passing it the experiment folder "experiment1_ds6", to do the training (example using DS6 of HAI-CPS).
+Run the file main.py from command line for training the model (classic or masked)
-- python3 main.py --experiment_folder data/experiment1_ds1
+- python main.py --experiment_folder ./experiments/experiment1_ds6
-- python3 main.py --experiment_folder data/experiment1_ds1_masked
+- python main.py --experiment_folder ./experiments/experiment1_ds6_masked

-Run the file main_opt.py to do the optimization run (example using DS6 of HAI-CPS).
+Run the file main_opt.py to do the optimization run (classic or masked).
-- python3 main_opt.py --experiment_folder data/experiment_ds1
+- python main_opt.py --experiment_folder ./experiments/experiment1_ds6
-- python3 main_opt.py --experiment_folder data/experiment_ds1_masked
+- python main_opt.py --experiment_folder ./experiments/experiment1_ds6_masked

 ## Results